FlashPix: Technical overview

 FlashPix files have the .fpx file extension.
-FlashPix uses Microsoft's structured storage format which stores hierarchical data in a single file.
+FlashPix uses Microsoft's structured storage format, which stores hierarchical data in a single file.

 Each image is stored with its sub-resolutions.
 Each resolution is divided by 2, until the entire image can fit in a single tile.
-Tile size is variable, but the default usage is to have 64 x 64 pixel tiles (IVUE was using 256 x 256 pixels).
+Tile size is variable, but the default usage is to have 64 × 64 pixel tiles (IVUE was using 256 × 256 pixels).
 Each tile can be compressed independently of other tiles using various algorithms (LZH, JPEG, RLE).
-Each pixel can have any number of channels of any size (for instance a 16-bit CMYK image), interleaved or not.
-Including Alpha channel.
+Each pixel can have any number of channels of any size (for instance a 16-bit CMYK image), interleaved or not, including alpha channel.

 The result is a file bigger than the original (at the same compression), but never more than 33% bigger.
 It allows efficient access to only the needed parts of the image without having to read the entire file.

-For a 10200 x 7650 16-bit CMYK image using 64 x 64 tiles, as a normal uncompressed image would occupy 595 MB of disk space.
+For a 10200 × 7650 16-bit CMYK image using 64 × 64 tiles, as a normal uncompressed image would occupy 595 MB of disk space.
 FlashPix, however, will store: